 The suspension bridge is 160 meters long and was only completed in 2012.
 As one might expect, it offers great views of the surrounding canyon.
 But while it felt sturdy enough, I was relieved to make it to the other side and walk on solid ground again.

 While still in use among the local community, the church lacks the funds for proper repair and restoration.
 One corner of the room contained a large pile of rubble accumulated from earthquake damage.
-Regardless, St. Hiripsime Church maintains its rustic and cozy atmosphere that feels like you’re stepping into another time period.
+Regardless, St. Hiripsime Church maintains its rustic and cozy atmosphere, making it feel like you’ve just stepped into another time period.